Cortinarius-I/fullSWETA/README.md

    - Or tap menu → "Add to Home Screen"

 ## 🧪 Testing Your Setup

-### Test Push Notifications Work

-1. Open Settings in SWETA
-2. Tap "🧪 Start Test Mode (15s intervals)"
-3. You should see:
-   - Blue test messages appearing in chat every 15 seconds
-   - Push notifications appearing on your phone
-4. Tap "🛑 Stop Test Mode" when done
-   - All test messages will be removed from chat

-### Test Background Notifications

 1. Enable push notifications in the app
 2. **Fully close the app** (swipe it away)